The Society supports round tower churches with grants for repairs and improvements. In 50 years, it has given grants of almost £400,000.

 Norfolk Church Trust grants

-Two grants worth a total of £8,000 were made by the Norfolk Churches Trust at the March council meeting.
+Two grants worth a total of £8,000 were made by the Norfolk Churches Trust in March 2023.

 As previously reported, the Norfolk Churches Trust gave £5,000 to St Mary, Beachamwell, and £2,400 to St Michael & All Angels, Stockton, to repair the west end gable.

-The Suffolk Historic Churches Trust, which also celebrates its golden jubilee in December, will be making Platinum Jubilee Grants.
+The Suffolk Historic Churches Trust, which also celebrates its golden jubilee in December 2023, has made Platinum Jubilee Grants.

 In the year to March 2022, it was £2,500; to March 2021 – £13,200; to March 2020 – £23,500.